Encouraging coordinated prevention efforts for HIV and STBBIs

 NCCID’s HIV and sexually-transmitted and blood-borne infections (STBBI) projects aim to respond to the recognized need for more strategic, coordinated and integrated approaches in Canada through the translation and exchange of knowledge between researchers, policy-makers and practitioners.

 NCCID responds to the clear knowledge gaps identified by our network of public health specialists by building partnerships, fostering discussions and sharing knowledge using several communications mediums, from conventional webinars, evidence reviews and case studies to more innovative live streaming videos, social media-based virtual communities and podcasts.
-Our resources includes informative material on partner notification strategies, public health approaches for syphilis outbreaks and the implications of pre-exposure prophylaxis (PrEP) for HIV.
+Our resources includes informative material on the use of new technologies for STTBI testing to develop new program options to reach underserved populations, partner notification strategies, public health approaches for measuring national 90-90-90 estimates for HIV and for responding to syphilis epidemics in urban and rural contexts, and more.

 In April 2017, NCCID held a meeting to discuss the National HIV Cascade measures.
 Read the summary of the meeting and learn more about provincial and territorial strategies to measure progress toward the HIV 90-90-90 targets, key challenges, lessons learned and next steps to improve measurement process.